JustinLove/onelife-client-patches/README.md

 ### drag-drop-use

 Allows holding the mouse button when picking up an item, once the character is shown as holding the item, the cursor will show the item, and it can be released on another tile to use the item there.
 Handy for water-to-crops, soil-to-crops, moving things, etc.

+### click-to-move-lock-to-interact

+Disabled by default `settings/clickToMoveLockToInteractoin.ini` (1 to enable this feature)

+Makes clicks by default move only.
+Lock the screen (spacebar) to perform all other functions.

+### interaction-keys

+Adds key actions that do very specific things at the mouse pointer cell, versus the default click which does very context sensitive things based on precise hit detection.

+This feature may conflict with openSayFieldOnTypingLower.

+`settings/interactionKeysEnabled.ini` (0 to disable this feature)

+Default bindings (change in `settings/interactionKeys.ini`) q step a autorun f use d drop s take/cycle from container v eat/self g feed/use on other k kill x examine r put/take in backpack e put in backpack w take/cycle in backpack

+### help-overlay

+Shows a help overlay for interaction keys and emote keys.
+Default keybind is 'h', change in `settings/showHelpOverlayKey.ini`

 ### Patch Development